 Psoriasis is a multifactorial condition that primarily affects the skin.
 Up to 40% of patients develop psoriatic arthritis and other complications over time.
 It is treatable but not curable, and its manifestations can compromise a patient’s way of life.
-Current therapeutic strategies focus on alleviating the symptoms.

 Your medical experts at BHSkin Dermatology understand that being free of these symptoms can be empowering.
 Here, we discuss the different psoriasis treatment options to guide you in deciding which regimen is best for you.

 Psoriasis has strong autoimmune features and tends to run in families.
 Environmental factors like stress, trauma, infection, smoking and medications can also trigger psoriasis flares.
 But its exact cause remains unclear up to now.

 Psoriasis lesions develop after exposing the skin’s innate immune cells, aka the “dendritic cells,” to an environmental trigger.
 In turn, they activate the T-cells, which respond by mobilizing other immune cells.
 The process results in an increase in pro-inflammatory substances in the skin.
 The most important of these is TNF-α, which is mostly responsible for the development of plaque psoriasis, psoriatic arthritis and other systemic symptoms.

 Physicians diagnose psoriasis based on clinical grounds.
 That means that the history of the lesion and relevant physical exam findings are usually enough to come to a conclusion.
 Classic presentations generally do not require further testing, although vague-looking lesions may need a biopsy for proper treatment.

 The typical psoriasis lesion has the following characteristics:

 - Removing the scales can make the lesion bleed (Auspitz sign)